Understanding Headaches

 Why Does The Current Approach Fail?

-When a patient presents with a headaches or migraines the initial diagnosis will be based off of that patient’s symptoms.
-This means that in general there is no X-ray, MRI or CT-scan that is going to come back with any findings that explain your pain.
+When a patient presents with headaches or migraines the initial diagnosis will be based off of that patient’s symptoms.
+This means that we use X-ray, MRI and/or CT to make sure you aren’t suffering from anything life threatening, but when those tests are negative our system leaves you wandering.

 Believe it or not: headaches, dizziness, jaw pain, nausea, light/sound sensitivities and visual disturbances all come about because of restrictions in the neck.